tahirmirji/Server.side.php/README.md

 ﻿# Server Side Programming

-1. Do clone or download the code repository
+1. Do clone or download the code repository in your system
 2. Create a database called: wiz
 3.  create table called employee: